o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 ### Building and Running Baseviewer

 1. First, follow the steps outlined in the *Mac* instructions for *Running Baseviewer*.

-2. Open *AssetProcessorPlatformConfig.ini* in a text editor and set the ios variable: `ios = enabled`
+2. Open the file *AssetProcessorPlatformConfig.ini* in a text editor and set the ios variable: `ios = enabled`

-3. Navigate to the *../dev/mac_xcode/bin/profile/* folder and run *AssetProcessor*.
+3. Navigate to the folder *../dev/mac_xcode/bin/profile/* and run *AssetProcessor*.
 This opens the Asset Processor application and builds the required iOS assets.

 4. Create a new folder named "gems" in the folder `../dev/Cache/BaseViewer/ios/`.

 5. Create a new folder named “ios_xcode” in the folder `../dev/`, if it does not already exist.

 6. Set Atom’s build folder using CMake by running the following command:
      `cmake -B <extracted zip location>/dev/ios_xcode -G "Xcode" -DCMAKE_TOOLCHAIN_FILE=cmake/Platform/iOS/Toolchain_ios.cmake -DLY_MONOLITHIC_GAME=1 -DLY_3RDPARTY_PATH=<extracted zip location>/3rdParty/ -DLY_PROJECTS="BaseViewer" -DLY_UNITY_BUILD=ON`

-7. Open the generated Xcode solution located at `../dev/mac_xcode`, which you can use to build and deploy to your device.
+7. Open the generated Xcode solution located in the folder *../dev/mac_xcode*, which you can use to build and deploy to your device.

 8. Test out the various RHI, RPI, and Feature samples.

     *Note: There are some known issues on the iOS platform with certain samples.*